RESEARCH

 The predictive value of referential and non-referential gestures

-children's oral narrative abilities
+in children's oral narrative abilities

 Research concerning the multimodal communicative repertoire in infancy has indicated that referential gestures serve as both precursors and predictors of children’s onset of linguistic milestones.
 My research seeks to broaden the scope of investigation to further understand the mechanisms through which gestures––particularly non-referential ones––contribute to developmental trajectories.
 Using longitudinal data, I investigate how gestures, produced at various developmental stages and within diverse discourse genres, can predict oncoming changes in oral narrative proficiency.